-As much as we love to roam around free spaces the fish does too.
+As much as we love to roam around free spaces, the fish does too.
 You should at least get a 30-gallon aquarium for a pair of polar parrots.
 The aquarium will have enough space for the fish to swim around.
 With the addition of each fish, you should increase the size of the aquarium by 10 gallons.

 Aquarium light is responsible for bringing out the best colors of your fish.
-It also makes your aquarium look brighter and beautiful.
-Bright white color and blue color will really bring out the colors of Polar Parrot Cichlids.
+It also makes your aquarium look brighter and more beautiful.
+Bright white color and blue colors will really bring out the colors of Polar Parrot Cichlids.